hassanasani/tentativename/_pages/about.md

 ---

 ## Who We Are
-We are a small team of college students from the Metro Atlanta Area, dedicated to transforming the healthcare industry.
+We are a small team of college students from the Metro Atlanta Area.
 Our expertise spans:

 - **Front-end Development**
 - **Agentic System Orchestration**